 Wow.
 Who are we that the Creator of heaven and earth, the Alpha and the Omega, would desire a friendship with us?
 It’s mind-blowing!
 As I meditated on this, I also reflected on what it means to be Jesus’ friend.
 He may call us His friends, but do we consider Him to be our Friend?

-I hope the following things I’ve learned from the Bible will challenge you, as it has inspired and challenged me, to grow in your friendship with the Lord.
+I hope the following things I’ve learned from the Bible will challenge you, as it has inspired and challenged me, to grow in your friendship with God.

 Here are 8 ways you can grow your friendship with God